 Google Ads is a comprehensive advertising platform.
 Creating a winning eCommerce strategy that works cost-effectively and serves the core purpose of advertising can be overwhelmingly challenging for startups and establish businesses.

 The reason is obvious.
 Self-funded startups can’t afford to burn money making mistakes and learning in the process.
-Having worked with over 120 e-commerce startups and businesses of different sizes from around the world, I can help you avoid mistakes and stay focussed at the core of your business.
+Having worked with hundreds of e-commerce startups and businesses of different sizes from around the world, I can help you avoid mistakes and stay focussed at the core of your business.

 In this post, I am going to talk about the right set of Google Ads campaigns for eCommerce businesses.